 - Mindfulness: Meditating and drawing focus inwards to help the mind find space to process emotions and thoughts.

-Passive relaxation is highly individual and personalized.
+This is highly individual and personalized.
 It consists of doing the activities you like and enjoy that allow you to relax while engaging in them.
-You may not do them with the intention of relaxing but you’ll find yourself drawn to them when you’re finding it hard to cope with your stress.
+You may not do them to relax but you’ll find yourself drawn to them when you’re finding it hard to cope with your stress.
 Here are some ways that you might like to try:

 - Try gentle exercises such as brisk walking, yoga or wading in water